liquidinstruments/moku-examples/docs/mc/wrapper.md

 ## CustomWrapper Architecture

-For Moku device running MokuOS versions 4.0.3 and older, they require the legacy CustomWrapper to be defined in the architecture.
-Note that this wrapper architecture will be deprecated in future.
+For Moku devices running MokuOS versions 4.0.3 and older, the legacy CustomWrapper must be defined in the architecture.
+Note that this wrapper architecture will be deprecated in the future.
 While it is currently supported, we recommend updating projects to implement the CustomInstrument.

 <code-group>